Contingent Workforce Management Guide

 What is the Contingent Workforce?

-The contingent workforce is a pool of non-employee workers who are hired by an organization on an on-demand or project-by project basis.
+The contingent workforce is a pool of non-employee workers who are hired by an organization on an on-demand or project-by-project basis.
 These workers are not considered employees of a company.
-Instead, they work under a contract or on a temporary basis.
+Instead, they work under a contract or a temporary basis.

-Once this short-term engagement is completed, a contingent worker then moves onto a new job with a different organization.
+Once this short term engagement is completed, a contingent then moves on to a new job with a different organization.

 Temps

-Temporary workers are typically employed through a staffing agency, places within your organization to fill specific staffing requirements you have.
-They generally work for a business for a predetermined period of time to meet seasonal demands, fill temporary positions or to help companies scale up rapidly.
+Temporary workers are typically employed through a staffing agency, placed within your organization to fill specific staffing requirements you have.
+They generally work for a business for a predetermined period of time to meet seasonal demands, fill temporary positions or help companies scle up rapidly.

 The term independent contractor is an umbrella term for different types of workers, such as freelancers, consultants and gig workers.
-Independent contractors, who are classified as self-employed and not placed within a business by a staffing vendor, are usually hired to work on projects or to perform a defined set of deliverables and deadlines.
+Independent contractors, who are classified as self employed and not placed within a business by a staffing vendor, are usually hired to work on projects or to perform a defined set oof deliverables and deadlines.
 They are able to work from where and when they want, and are generally experts in the specific field they are working in.

-Any department or team manager who oversees a non-employee workforce simply must understand contingent workforce management if they are to optimize their program and realize true ROI for their organization.
+Any department or team manager who oversees a non-employee workforce simply must understand content workforce management if they are to optimize their program and realize true ROI for their organization.

-What’s the Difference Between Contingent Workers and Full-Time Employees?
+What’s the Difference Between Contingent Workers and Employees?

 When building an internal contingent workforce, compliance is crucial.
 Companies must comply with local regulations and laws, making sure not to misclassify their contingent workers as contingent when lawmakers would see them as employees.